The LeafLabs Team: Creative & Inventive

 Meyer recruited four friends and fellow MIT grads to leave jobs and PhD programs to start an R&D firm that would tackle the computer industry's toughest challenges.
 Together they have tackled over a dozen projects, each one more ambitious and high profile than the last.
 Under Meyer's leadership, LeafLabs has doubled its revenue yearly since its founding.
 In his hectic schedule he still finds time to play guitar and improve his game of Go.
 (MIT, EECS ‘09)

 Tasman brings years of experience in designing and developing successful embedded systems, with hands-on development in C. As part of Google’s Project Ara, Tasman led the Data Movement team and consulted on ASIC architecture.
 Before LeafLabs, Tasman was a Lead Scientist at BBN Technologies, where he applied research findings to the development of advanced communications systems, turning theory into practice.
 He is the holder of multiple patents and a novice juggler.
-(Massachusetts Institute of Technology, B.S.
+(MIT, B.S.
 Computer Science & Engineering ’83/ University of Wisconsin-Madison, M.S.
 Computer Sciences ‘88/ University of Wisconsin-Madison, Ph.D.
 Computer Sciences ‘94)

 Friedman comes to Leaf Labs with a decade of program management experience across consumer electronics, machine learning and life science industries.
 She enjoys finding process improvement opportunities, and helping teams work more efficiently.
 Outside of work, you can find her cooking for family and friends, and scouring antique stores for mid-century furniture.
 (University of Massachusetts Amherst, BBA Supply Chain & Operations Management ‘13)

 Barber specializes in FPGA firmware, computer architecture, and hardware design.
 She has served as the PI for LeafLabs on an active Neuroscience grant with the NIH.
 Before founding LeafLabs in 2009, Barber developed FPGA systems at SpaceX.
 She was a primary developer on the CUCU radio, which is currently installed in orbit on the ISS, that enables communication with the SpaceX Dragon capsule.
 Among her other accomplishments Barber is a published author of science fiction.
-(Massachusetts Institute of Technology, B.S.
+(MIT, B.S.
 Physics ‘08, B.S.
 Electrical Engineering & Computer Science ‘10)

 As LeafLabs’ Director of Neuroscience, Sherwood brings over 15 years of experience as an in vitro and in vivo electrophysiologist; split between top research Universities/Institutes..
 He is skilled at performing single & multi-unit extracellular recordings, evoked field potential recordings, and whole cell patch clamp recordings.
 Using LeafLabs’ high-density multi-electrode arrays, Sherwood pioneered multi-unit recordings from intact cerebral organoids.
 Before LeafLabs, Sherwood was a Postdoctoral Fellow with Prof. John Isaac (NINDS, '08-'10; Eli Lilly, '10-'13), followed by a Research Associate in the Lab of Prof. Paola Arlotta (Harvard University, '14-'18).
 In Sherwoods spare time he is slowly turning his backyard into a farm.
 (University of Bristol, BSc Neuroscience with a year in Industry '03 / University of Bristol, PhD Neuroscience '07)